5cover/psdc/docs/Scratch.md

 we will only support array literals for assignation of arrays.
 That will require a change in `EvaluatedType`.

-## alter collapse constant expressions

-In Alter, if left operand (base expression) is a literal, just merge the two instead of creating a binary expression.

 ## fix redundancy of information

 Symbol.Name is in the dict key and in the type